RaphaelIT7/gmod-holylib/README.md

 \- Reduce/Remove the usage of g_Lua since our code should work later with multiple ILuaInterfaces.
 \- test/become compatible with vphysics-jolt (I'm quite sure that the `physenv` isn't compatible).
 \- Check out `holylib_filesystem_predictexistance` as it seamingly broke, reportidly works in `0.6`.
+\- Check if gmod userdata pushed from HolyLib to Lua is invalid in the 0.7 release

 # New Documentation
 Currently I'm working on implementing a better wiki that will replace this huge readme later.